fortenforge/e/_posts/2020-10-10-california-propositions.md

 When cops arrest someone on suspicion of committing a crime, they send them to jail ([not prison!](https://www.merriam-webster.com/words-at-play/jail-vs-prison-difference)) to await trial.
 We don't want to needlessly detain people, but we also want to ensure that suspects aren't able to flee the country before being tried.
 Enter cash bail: a judge sets an amount of money that must be paid by the subject to get out of jail.
 After the trial, the defendant gets the money back.

-It's an elegant system in theory, but in practice it's [rife with problems](https://www.youtube.com/watch?v=IS5mwymTIJU).
+It's an elegant idea in theory, but in practice it's [rife with problems](https://www.youtube.com/watch?v=IS5mwymTIJU).
+In particular, the poor—who are disproportionally likely to be arrested in the first place—simply don't have the money to post bail but also can't afford to miss out on their job while they're behind bars.
+This forces them to either visit bail bonds companies, which charge exorbitant interest rates, or plead guilty to avoid trial altogether.
+It's a horribly unequal system.

 Prop 25 would end the practice altogether and replace it instead with an "algorithm" that determines if someone is a flight-risk.
 While Democrats should be excited by the prospects of ending cash bail, several progressive groups (including the California NAACP) are wary of replacing it with a potentially-biased algorithm.

 Unfortunately, there really isn't a viable alternative here.
 Leaving it purely up to the discretion of judges leaves room for even more bias, and the existing system is unjustifiably bad.
-Risk-assessing algorithms have been tried in other states, and results are pretty positive. [↩](#prop-list)
+Risk-assessing algorithms have been tried in other states, and results are [fairly positive](https://whyy.org/articles/n-j-officials-have-finally-released-data-on-bail-reform-their-conclusion-its-working/). [↩](#prop-list)

 ## Additional Resources